Dvogonen/cyclop_plus/README.md

 ![Alarm Speaker Connection](/images/pcb_buzzer.jpg)

 ###Build CYCLOP+ (optional)
 - The project is built using the Arduino development environment.
+Arduino 1.6.9 and 1.6.12 have been used successfully.
 Download the Arduino development environment from www.arduino.cc.
 - Install the development environment.
 - Download the CYCLOP+ source code from GitHub.
 - Navigate to the cyclop_plus.ino file and open it in the Arduino development environment.